ESO SCIENCE ARCHIVE FACILITY Observational Raw Data

 This section provides information on the query parameters used to find observations carried out during specific nights or in a specific program.

-Night Enter here the date of the beginning of the night in YYYY-MM-DD
+Night The date of the beginning of the night in YYYY-MM-DD (or YYYY MM DD).

 (e.g. 2020-12-31 starts at 2020-12-31T12:00:00 and ends at noon the day after).